-Less than 25 years ago residential schools were still active in Canada; your grandparents, parents, siblings, or even you may have been alive to experience it if you were an Indigenous person in Canada.
-As many are going back to school, as teachers or students, it is important to acknowledge your privilege, to learn or be reminded of how Indigenous people in Canada have experienced an “education” in residential schools and how it has impacted and will continue to impact generations of Indigenous Canadians.
+Less than 25 years ago, residential schools were still active in Canada.
+Your grandparents, parents, siblings, or even you may have been alive to experience it if you were an Indigenous person in Canada.
+As many are going back to school, as teachers or students, it is important to acknowledge your own privilege, to learn or be reminded of how Indigenous people in Canada have experienced an “education” in residential schools and how it has impacted and will continue to impact generations of Indigenous Canadians.

 Residential schools were government-funded and federally run by the Department of Indian Affairs, taught by churches and staffed by nuns who needed no qualifications or training to teach.
 The government believed it was their responsibility to educate Indigenous children by developing a policy whose purpose was to forcibly assimilate them into Euro-Canadian society.
 More than 150,000 First Nation, Inuit, and Métis children were taken from their families to attend residential schools as young as four-years-old and parents would be arrested if they refused.
 Siblings and friends were separated, and children were forbidden to speak their native language or practice their traditional faiths.
 They were made to cut their long hair short, which is a very important aspect of their cultural identity, they were stripped of their traditional clothes and given uniforms.
 If the children’s names were too different, or too difficult to pronounce they were given new English names, all in effort to erase their culture.

-Over 130 residential schools operated in Canada from the early 1830s to the late 1990s.
+Over 130 residential schools operated in Canada from the early 1830’s to late 1990’s.
 In 1831 the Mohawk Institute was the first boarding school for Indigenous people to open in what is now Brantford, Ontario.
 This institute was established before Canada became a sovereign nation and before residential schools became law in The Indian Act of 1876.
 The last federally-funded school to close was the Gordon Residential School in Punnichy, Saskatchewan in 1996.
-However, the last residential school to close was Grollier Hall in 1997, which was not a government-run school that year.
+However, the last residential school to close was Grollier Hall in 1997, which was not a government run school that year.

 Throughout the years, over 25 schools were set on fire and several burnt down, some were set fire in protest by students or parents.
 Many of them spent their fundamental learning years experiencing abuse in every aspect.
-Students were forced to work without compensation; cooking, cleaning, building, and rebuilding their schools.
+Students were forced to work without compensation; cooking, cleaning, building and rebuilding their own schools.
 Children were physically abused, neglected, medically experimented on, and tortured by electrocution.
-They were often chained in confinement and sexually assaulted by staff who never faced a consequence other than being fired and very rarely received charges.
+They were often chained in confinement, and sexually assaulted by staff who never faced a consequence other than being fired and very rarely received charges.
 Most sexual assaults were never reported so the child would have to continue living with the abuser.
-Due to low funding, their food was low in quantity and poor in quality causing students to be malnourished.
-Buildings were poorly built and unsanitary making them vulnerable to diseases such as tuberculosis, Spanish flu, and influenza.
-Students were also affected by smallpox, measles, typhoid, diphtheria, pneumonia, and whooping cough, killing thousands of children.
+Due to low funding, their food was low in quantity and poor in quality causing students to be malnourished, buildings were poorly built and unsanitary making them vulnerable to diseases such as tuberculosis, Spanish flu and influenza.
+Students were also affected by smallpox, measles, typhoid, diphtheria, pneumonia and whooping cough, killing thousands of children.

-“In my mind, when I went to residential school and left the residential school, after a while I had to get counseling to take that junk out; what I experienced,” he says.
-“That’s not the end, there are other things that have to be righted and it’s not my turn.
+“In my mind, when I went to residential school and left the residential school, after a while I had to get counselling to take that junk out; what I experienced.”, he says.
+“That’s not the end, there’s other things that has to be righted and it’s not my turn.
 It’s the other side's turn to right the wrongs.”
 He continues, “Don’t hide anything anymore, start providing meaningful actions.”